 Do you ever feel overwhelmed when you walk into the library?
 If you stand in the middle of the largest room, you can look all around you and see hundreds, maybe even thousands, of books.
 Could you ever read them all?

-Isn’t it amazing to think of all the stories those books contain?
+Isn’t it amazing to think of all the stories those books hold?
 And there are more published all the time.
 With over seven billion people on Earth, new stories are written every moment of every day.
 Will the world ever run out of stories?
-Nope!
+We don’t think so!

-Traditional publishing involves a publisher who handles all the aspects of publishing, including editing, printing, distributing, and marketing your book, through regular retail outlets, such as book stores.
+Traditional publishing involves a publisher.
+They handle editing, printing, distributing, and marketing the book.
 Self-publishing, on the other hand, shifts most, if not all, of those tasks to the author.

-If you want to see your book in book stores across the world and not have to do much of the work (besides writing it, of course!), then traditional publishing would be the route to pursue.
-If you're going the traditional publishing route, most authors will need to find an agent to represent them.
+Do you want to see your book in bookstores across the world?
+The best way to avoid much of the work (besides writing it, of course!) is to take the route of traditional publishing.
+Most authors who choose this path first find an agent to represent them.
 This person helps guide them through the process.

-Agents will help you prepare your manuscript (fiction) or book proposal (non-fiction), as well as a query letter, to send to publishers who might be interested.
-An agent’s expertise can be invaluable in targeting the right publishers for the type of book you wrote.
+Agents will help prepare the manuscript (fiction) or book proposal (non-fiction).
+They also send a query letter to publishers who might be interested.
+An agent’s expertise can be invaluable.
+They know how to target the right publishers for each type of book.

-If they like your book, traditional book publishers will offer you a contract, basically buying the right to print, market, and sell your book via book stores, websites, and other retail outlets.
-In addition to an upfront payment, authors can expect to receive payments (called royalties) based upon sales of their books.
+If they like the book, traditional book publishers will offer a contract.
+This means they buy the right to print, market, and sell the book.
+They may do so via bookstores, websites, and other retail outlets.
+In addition to an upfront payment, authors can expect to receive royalties based on sales of their books.

 This can be very expensive in terms of both time and money.
-Plus, not all authors have the skills necessary to succeed at these many different types of tasks.
+Plus, not all authors have the skills to succeed at these many tasks.
 Fortunately, thanks to modern technology, there are many ways you can get help with one or more aspects of self-publishing.

 For example, print-on-demand (POD) publishers will accept any work for a fee.
 Books are then usually marketed via websites and social media.
 As orders are placed, POD publishers print and mail the requested books, paying royalties to authors for each sale.

-If you simply want to see your work in print or if you realize your book has a very limited audience (such as might be the case with a family history, for example), you should consider a vanity publisher.
+Sometimes, people simply want to see their work in print.
+They may also realize their book has a very limited audience (such as might be the case with a family history).
+They may consider a vanity publisher.
 Also known as book manufacturers, vanity publishers will print and bind books for specified fees.

 New self-publishing platforms arise from time to time as technology progresses.
-Website Amazon.com, for example, offers quick and easy self-publishing tools that help budding authors turn their works into e-books that can be for sale online in a day or two.
+Amazon, for example, offers quick and easy self-publishing tools that help budding authors turn their works into ebooks that can be listed for sale online in a day or two.
 You can self-publish to many platforms using Draft2Digital, too.

 Of course, you don’t have to write a book to publish your ideas!
 Thanks to the Internet, you can also publish your material via blogs and social media.
-If you amass a following, you can offer your work for free to your followers.
-It might not make you any money, but you could build a fan base that would pay for subsequent works.
+If you amass a following, you can offer your work to your followers.
+This can help build a fan base that would pay for future works.